Speaker 04.29.26

 Contacts

-Pillsbury’s International Trade practice lawyers are recognized leaders in advising both U.S. and non-U.S. clients on the regulation of foreign investment in the U.S.
+Pillsbury’s International Trade practice lawyers are recognized leaders in advising both U.S. and non-U.S. clients on the regulation of foreign investment in the United States.

-Pillsbury’s International Trade lawyers regularly assist U.S. and non-U.S. companies in making submissions to the Committee on Foreign Investment in the United States (CFIUS), responding to government questions, and negotiating “mitigation agreements” terms when CFIUS seeks to impose conditions on foreign acquisitions of U.S. entities.
+Pillsbury’s International Trade lawyers regularly assist U.S. and non-U.S. companies in making submissions to the Committee on Foreign Investment in the United States (CFIUS), responding to government inquiries, and negotiating “mitigation agreements” terms when CFIUS seeks to impose conditions on foreign acquisitions and investments in U.S. businesses.
 Drawing on extensive experience across a broad range of regulatory systems, we provide comprehensive guidance, navigating clients through the complex interaction of multiple areas of regulation and compliance often involved in CFIUS reviews.

-We advise on foreign investments in the U.S., handle CFIUS notifications under the Defense Production Act of 1950, as amended, and we represent clients in complex, high-profile investigations.
-Our lawyers are experienced in matters involving government control, highly sensitive technologies, intricate regulatory regimes, transportation, communication and energy infrastructure, and cleared companies.
-We assist with security clearances and advise on the impact of the “foreign ownership, control, or influence” (FOCI) rules of the National Industrial Security Program Operating Manual (NISPOM) and similar FOCI rules administered by the U.S. Department of Energy (DOE) for nuclear restricted data.
-Additionally, we regularly assist non-U.S. clients in structuring their U.S. operations to minimize the impact of FOCI mitigation rules on their businesses.
+We advise on foreign investments in the United States, handle CFIUS notifications under the Defense Production Act of 1950, as amended, respond to the growing number of CFIUS “non-notified” inquiries, and represent clients in complex, high-profile investigations.
+Our lawyers are experienced in matters involving highly sensitive and emerging technologies, intricate regulatory regimes, transportation, communication and energy infrastructure, and cleared companies.

 View More